Mary-Kate and Ashley: Sweet 16 – Licensed to Drive: GameCube and PlayStation 2

 In Bring it On mode, there are no regions and players compete in mini-games.
 The first player to win three mini-games wins the game.
 Playtime can be extended by setting the required wins to five, seven, or nine.

 In Arcade mode, a single mini-game can be selected.
 Winning this game mode yields no results.

 Game Boy Advance

-Mary-Kate and Ashley: Sweet 16 - Licensed to drive also came out on the Game Boy Advance.
-While the story is the same, the genre is changed to a driving game.
+While the story is the same as the GameCube and PlayStation 2 versions, the Game Boy Advance version changes the genre to that of a driving game.
 The game is split into the same game modes as the main console releases but the only characters available for play are Mary-Kate and Ashley, there are only seven mini-games, and there is one map, which is that of a town.
 The main goal is to drive around to all the checkpoints before the timer runs out with optional destinations that reward the player with points.
 When the player finishes a level, they are rewarded with a letter grade.